Theo Germaine

 Theo Germaine is an American actor, best known for playing James Sullivan on the Netflix television series The Politician.

+Career

+Germaine acted in plays at Steppenwolf and The Goodman in Chicago before being cast in 2019 in The Politician on Netflix and Work in Progress on Showtime.
+They starred alongside Kevin Bacon in the 2022 slasher film They/Them, which centers on an LGBTQ conversion therapy camp.

+One of their most recent films they starred in is a hybrid fiction-documentary Desire Lines (2024) about the "unwritten history of transmasculine sexuality" that was part of the 2024 Sundance Film Festival.

 Personal life

-Germaine is originally from Illinois; they worked at a coffee shop in Chicago before temporarily relocating to Los Angeles, California for The Politician.
-Germaine is non-binary and uses they/them pronouns.
+Germaine was born in Murphysboro but grew up largely in Monticello, Illinois with two younger siblings.
+Germaine is transmasculine and non-binary and uses they/them and he/him pronouns.
+Germaine medically and socially transitioned as a teen.
+They worked at a coffee shop in Chicago before temporarily relocating to Los Angeles, California for The Politician.
+Germaine's background includes theatre, dance, comedy, and circus work.

 On the LGBTQ&A podcast, Germaine explained, "I joke and tell people my first memories are The Lion King and gender dysphoria.
 I remember being three years old and being in daycare and we were all lying down on our mats and trying to nap, and I remember not being able to nap because I would always just sit there and think about gender."
-Germaine transitioned as a teen.